-The design above is called ‘What became of the Monkey?’
-Like most of my fabric designs it began with watercolour paintings of the animals, trees and flowers.
-Many of my designs take the natural world as inspiration and I often draw from life first.
-(You can read about the painting of the bluebells below in the blog-post here.)
+The design above is called ‘What became of the Monkey?’ (available here) Like most of my fabric designs it began with watercolour paintings of the animals, trees and flowers.
+Many of my designs take the natural world as inspiration and I often draw from life first., for example when I created the Butterflies and Bluebells fabric seen below.
+The fabric is available here

 The skirt I made from this fabric is one of my favourite summer garments: